WHO IS MANTIST ORYEM?

 Coming to Australia was a dream until we landed.
 I felt lonely and stranded.
 I only spoke basic English with an accent that no one could understand it.
 In most cases, I had to spell what I mean on a piece of paper because no one understand me.Right until that time, I didn't know anything about computer.
 In my computer class, I was the slowest kid.
 I remembered one white kid from my computer class asked me one time "man, why are you so slow?"
 I was so slow that, I always had to missed break time just to catch up on my typing.
 I was not having fun at all.
 I felt stupid, empty and alone.
 The first 5 years in Australia, I was basically living my past.
 I was looking back on every incident of my life as being a terrible experience.
 My school days, my relationship with people, my self-esteem, the picture of the future, all were thoughts of negativity.
 I was creating my secret museum of mental horror daily.
 That was when Music came into the picture.
 My biggest therapy of all time.
 The only tool that gave me the platform to express what was inside me.
 For 7 years, I’ve devoted my life and everything I am to creating music and performing.
 During that time I was writing new lyrics every single day of the week, for 7 years straight.
 I was always with pen & paper wherever I went.
 I still do.

 It was an obsession.
 Sometime I would jump out of the shower with soap in my eyes searching for pen and paper because an idea just pop in my head.
 I’ve written over 8 books of rhymes.
 Performed in every most celebrated Festival in Brisbane.
 Every opening mic, clubs, pubs, you name it.
 You will find Mantist there performing, paid or not, I didn’t care.
 For years, I didn’t give a shit about the financial side of things.
-After a while, I started developing what I like to call “A musician mentality”.
-Which is doing everything to prepare yourself for someone to discover you and make you a star.
-Instead of doing everything to make yourself a star.
+I was doing everything to prepare myself for someone to discover me and make me a star.
 As the years passed, I was growing more and more anxious that I was way behind financially from where I really wanted to be.

 HOW I'VE GONE ENTREPRENEURIAL